Truth by Inference

 The principle is that the man is the head of the household and Jacob did not take action to protect his daughter.
 Dinah should not have been allowed to go alone outside without a male protector.
 Dinah was under the authority of Jacob because she was not yet married and had not yet come under the authority of her own husband.
 A girl is to be under the male protection of her father until she is married.
 Then after marriage the woman will come under the protection of her own husband.

-So Jacob was in authority over his unmarried daughter Dinah (who was still under his authority as her father).
+So, Jacob was in authority over his unmarried daughter Dinah (who was still under his authority as her father).
 It was Jacob who should have taken action but he said nothing in passive manner until his sons came home.
 It was Jacob who was passive after returning from Laban and entered the Promised Land and he failed to seek separation from the godless pagans and even bought a plot of land from them near the city of these pagans.
 This was the fault of Jacob who did not take leadership.

 Genesis 35:1–7 (NASB95)